venkatpx/dcos-docs/1.9/api/index.md

     For example, get the DC/OS version of the cluster from: `https://dcos.example.com/dcos-metadata/dcos-version.json`

+- **Lua routes** immediately execute code in Admin Router without proxying to an external backend component.
+So for Lua routes, no path is required after the route.

+     ```bash
+     ${cluster-url}/${route}
+     ```

+     For example, get the public IP of the master node and cluster ID from: `https://dcos.example.com/metadata`

 - **Rewrite and redirect routes** may pass through one or more other URLs or routes before returning a resource.
 So for those routes, follow the chain of URLs and routes to find the endpoint.
+The resource path will depend on the final endpoint.

     Most rewrites and redirects terminate in another DC/OS API route, with the notable exception of `/login`, which uses OpenID Connect to authorize with an external identity provider and then redirects back to the DC/OS API.